AP FACT CHECK: Biden's claims in his State of Union address

 States are expected to start construction as early as fall.

+Harris toured a Customs and Border Protection processing center in El Paso, Texas, and met migrant children there.
+She also stopped by an intake center on the border and held a discussion with local community organizations.

+The half-day trip in June came after months of criticism from Republicans and some in her own party over her absence and that of Biden from the border at a time when immigration officers have logged record numbers of encounters with migrants attempting to cross into the U.S.

-Associated Press writers Christopher Rugaber, Ricardo Alonso-Zaldivar, Hope Yen and Calvin Woodward contributed to this report.
+Associated Press writers Christopher Rugaber, Ricardo Alonso-Zaldivar, Amanda Seitz, Hope Yen and Calvin Woodward in Washington, David Klepper in Providence, Rhode Island, John Seewer in Toledo, Ohio, and Karena Phan in New York contributed to this report.

 EDITOR'S NOTE — A look at the veracity of claims by political figures.